tanish88f/orderbookviewer-/README.md

 ### Installation

-1. Clone the repo: `git clone https://github.com/your_username_/Project-Name.git`
+1. Clone the repository: `git clone https://github.com/your_username_/Project-Name.git`
+2. Navigate to the project directory: `cd Project-Name`
-2. Install Python packages: `pip install -r requirements.txt`
+3. Install Python packages: `pip install -r requirements.txt`

 ## Usage

-1. Run the backend server: `python index.py`
+1. Start the backend server: `python index.py`
-2. Open `index.html` in your web browser to look at the orderbook.
+2. Open `index.html` in your web browser to view the real-time order book.

-You should now see a table displaying the order book data, including bid and ask prices.

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+## Contributing

+We welcome contributions from everyone.
+Here's how you can contribute:

 1. Fork the Project
 2. Create your Feature Branch: `git checkout -b feature/AmazingFeature`